System reports

 For information about using Text Mode to display collection information in a report, see Reference collections in a report.

-Text Mode samples text-mode-samples
+Text Mode samples

 We have a library of samples of the most used views, filters, and groupings you can create with Text Mode.